RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 And so we learn that female members of parliament on average lived slightly longer than male members of parliament.

 We can use `group_by()` on the basis of more than one group.
-For instance, looking again at average number of days lived by gender, but also by house.
+For instance, we could look at the average number of days lived by gender and by house.

 ```r